-- SA's ensure all Institution employees or agents requiring WebGrants access sign a NEW Grant Delivery System (GDS) WebGrants User Access Request Form. - Used to collect all required information for security purposes. - No SSN's anymore. - Includes Last Name, First Name, Middle initial, email address, phone number. - Special Identifier, which will be used by the Help Desk to verify the identification of the person needing access.
-It can be your pet's name, your favorite food or the Model of your first car. - (Originals must be kept on file at the Institution) - SA's ensure Institution employees and agents are given new/annual training on information security, privacy and confidentiality of WebGrants data.
+- SA's ensure all Institution employees or agents requiring WebGrants access sign a NEW Grant Delivery System (GDS) WebGrants User Access Request Form. - Used to collect all required information for security purposes. - No SSN's anymore. - Includes Last Name, First Name, Middle initial, email address, phone and fax number. - Special Identifier, which will be used by the Help Desk to verify the identification of the person needing access.
+It can be your Mother's Maiden Name, your pet's name, your favorite food or the Model of your first car. - (Originals must be kept on file at the Institution) - SA's ensure Institution employees and agents are given new/annual training on information security, privacy and confidentiality of WebGrants data.